-To maintain a vigorous starter that is actively bubbling and rising, you must feed it with flour (preferably organic wholemeal rye flour for more flavour) and lukewarm water to keep refreshing and re-activating its properties.
+To maintain a vigorous starter that is actively bubbling and rising, you must feed it with flour and lukewarm water to keep refreshing and re-activating its properties.

-Feeding your starter will of course make it grow, so keep baking!
-If you are not able to use up your starter with daily baking, it’s a good idea to keep quantities small.
-For example, you could measure out 100g of starter into a clean jar or bowl, add 100g flour and 60g water and stir well.
-Whatever quantity of starter you measure out, be sure to follow the 100% flour and 60% liquid guidelines (i.e. you’d feed 50g starter with 50g flour and 30g water).
+Feeding your starter makes it grow, so if you are not going to use up your starter with daily baking and want to avoid having huge quantities of exponentially growing sourdough starter, it’s a good idea to keep quantities small and discard the rest.
+For example, you could measure out 50g of starter into a clean jar or bowl, add 50g flour and 30g water and stir well.

 Depending on how often you bake, your starter can be kept at room temperature and fed every 1-2 days, or it will happily rest in the fridge as long as you take it out and feed it every few days.

-Discarded sourdough starter can be used in cooking, kept in the fridge for later, added to compost or given away to friends who might like to try their hand at traditional baking.
+Don’t waste your discarded sourdough starter – it can be used in cooking, kept in the fridge to use later, added to compost or given away to friends who might like to try their hand at traditional baking.

 glass clip-top jar